slipstream/SlipStreamDocumentation/documentation/administrator_guide/cloudstack_connector.md

 Example: `https://api.exoscale.ch/compute`

-## Configure native images for this connector instance
+## Configure Native Images for This Connector Instance

 Now you need to update SlipStream native images to add the image id and some parameters for CloudStack.